 “Mama,” with $28.1 million in sales for Comcast Corp.
-(CMCSA)’s Universal Pictures, edged Kathryn Bigelow’s look at the hunt for Osama bin Laden, which fell to second with $17.6 million, researcher Hollywood.com Box-Office said today in an e-mailed statement.
+(CMCSA:US)’s Universal Pictures, edged Kathryn Bigelow’s look at the hunt for Osama bin Laden, which fell to second with $17.6 million, researcher Hollywood.com Box-Office said today in an e-mailed statement.
 Arnold Schwarzenegger’s comeback film, “The Last Stand” opened in 10th place with $6.3 million,

 The weekend sales reflected the growing box-office appeal of Chastain.
 She received a best-actress Oscar nomination this month for her portrayal in “Zero Dark Thirty” of a relentless CIA officer who uncovers key information that leads to the killing of bin Laden

 In “Mama,” two young girls disappear in the woods on the day their mother is murdered.
 Five years later, they are discovered living in a feral state in a remote cabin.

 Their uncle and his girlfriend, played by Chastain, take them in.
 Soon after the girls arrive, the couple discovers that a malevolent force has followed the girls into the home.
 Nicolaj Coster-Waldau co-stars as the uncle.